 Rather than waiting to see what may happen with weather this spring and hoping that the maimaiga fungus will bring down the gypsy moth population, most homeowners choose to proactively treat their trees to control gypsy moth.

 There are two ways to control the spread and amount of damage caused by gypsy moths – preventive treatments (such as removing egg masses) and directly targeting the caterpillars with a variety of insecticides.
-Targeting adults and pupa generally isn’t effective.
+Targeting adults (after the caterpillar stage) and pupa (before the caterpillar emerges) generally isn’t effective.

 Preventive Treatments for Gypsy Moth